ueberdosis/hocuspocus/README.md

 ## Release
 1. Sign up on https://store.ueber.io
-2. Ask Hans or Kris to upgrade your account.
+2. Ask Hans or Kris to upgrade your account
 3. Log in to our private registry: `$ npm login --registry=https://registry.ueber.io`
 4. Release a new version: `$ yarn release`